Options that work with your lifestyle and your location

 Full-time students take four courses each semester for 14 credits.
 Classes meet Monday through Friday between 9 am and 4 pm.
 Full-time students typically complete the degree in three years.

 For added flexibility, students in our full-time and part-time weekday enrollment options have the ability to move freely between full-time and part-time enrollment at each semester break.
 Upper-level students are able to enroll in courses during the day and evening.

 Part-time students can choose from day and evening weekday classes.
 Most part-time students complete the degree in four years.

-A lower-residency enrollment option that builds on our experience offering the HYBRID J.D., but with the same in-person requirement of a traditional part-time enrollment.
-Come to campus only twice per semester and spend the rest of the time doing your coursework online.
-Our Executive J.D. features weekend workshops designed to develop emerging workplace skills through in-depth case studies of how lawyers have used legal training to creatively address complex socioeconomic, public policy, and justice system problems.
-You’ll earn your degree in four years, and you’ll be eligible to sit for the bar exam in every state—including New York.
+A lower-residency enrollment option that builds on our experience offering the pioneering HYBRID J.D..
+Come to campus twice per semester, or less, and spend the rest of the time doing your coursework online.
+Our case study workshops are designed to develop emerging workplace skills through in-depth explorations of how lawyers have used legal training to creatively address complex socioeconomic, public policy, and justice system problems.
+You’ll earn your degree in four years or less, and you’ll be eligible to sit for the bar exam in every state—including New York.

-Mitchell Hamline is the only ABA-approved law school to receive an ABA variance to offer a half on-campus/half online J.D. program—known as the HYBRID J.D.
-With changes in ABA requirements, we can now offer our refined blend of two interrelated elements: intensive in-person experiential learning and online coursework that allows students to study the law from anywhere in the world.
+Mitchell Hamline was the first ABA-approved law school to receive an ABA variance to offer a half on-campus/half online J.D. program—known as the HYBRID J.D.
+With changes in ABA requirements, we can now offer our refined blend of two interrelated elements: intensive in-person experiential learning and online coursework to help more students study the law from anywhere in the world.

 What to expect

 - Spend an average of 2 to 3 hours weekly per credit studying outside of class.

 - A total of 86 credits are required for graduation.
 All students must complete their degree within six years of initial enrollment.

 - Mitchell Hamline does not limit the number of hours a student may work.
 However, due to the significant demands of law school, Mitchell Hamline faculty caution full-time law students against working outside of the law school more than 20 hours a week during the academic year.
 If you plan to work more than 20 hours a week, you should consider attending Mitchell Hamline part time.